elastic/integrations/docs/import_from_beats.md

     The outcome of running the `import-beats` script is directory with refreshed and updated integrations.

     It will take a while to finish, but the console output should be updated frequently to track the progress.
-    The command must end up with the exit code 0.
-Please open an issue if it doesn't.
+    The command should terminate with an exit code of 0.
+If it doesn't, please open an issue.

     Generated packages are stored by default in the `packages` directory.
 Generally, the import process updates all of the integrations, so don't be surprised if you notice updates to multiple integrations, including